-Here’s an experiment you can try: look at something bright relative to its surroundings, such as a lamp or a sunny window, for ten seconds without blinking.
-Then shut your eyes and cover them over with your hands.
+Here’s an experiment: look at something bright relative to its surroundings, such as a lamp or a sunny window, for ten seconds without blinking.
+Then shut your eyes and cover them with your hands.

 The answer is that the afterglow light you see isn’t really light at all.
 It’s the result of residual activity of the nerve cells on the back of your eye, called the retina.
 In sensory psychology this effect is called a “positive afterimage.”